 The storm had brought high winds and waves and caused flooding in Kotzebue and, to a lesser extent, several other communities.
 In Kotzebue, the weather event led to widespread evacuations and damaged dozens of homes and local infrastructure, including roads, airport runways and facilities and a boat harbor, Kotzebue city officials had said.

-As of Tuesday, about a week after the worst of the flooding hit Kotzebue, 45 homes had reportedly sustained damage from the storm, with 18 houses needing subfloor and insulation repairs, according to an update from the State Emergency Operations Center.
+The borough reported that by October 30, responders completed repairs, water pumping and cleanup on over 50 properties.
 That number has grown since last week, when City of Kotzebue Planning Director Sam Camp said that 31 houses had reported damage, including foundation issues, ripped-off skirting, interior water damage and soaked insulation.

 The city and the Northwest Arctic Borough have been leading the response to the storm, with support from several local organizations.
-When the Ralph Wien Memorial Airport reopened, state agencies also ramped up their assistance.

 “The National Guard is certainly glad to be able to assist after this storm and do everything that we can to help the community get back on track again before freeze-up,” said Alan Brown, director of communications and public affairs for the Alaska National Guard and Alaska Department of Military and Veterans Affairs.

-On Saturday, several National Guard members — as well as state Rep. Thomas Baker, who is a second lieutenant with the Alaska State Defense Force — were going from home to home in the most affected areas of Kotzebue, the north side and the lagoon side of town, to gauge the needs for materials, cleanup and repairs, Baker said.
+Last Saturday, several National Guard members — as well as state Rep. Thomas Baker, who is a second lieutenant with the Alaska State Defense Force — were going from home to home in the most affected areas of Kotzebue, the north side and the lagoon side of town, to gauge the needs for materials, cleanup and repairs, Baker said.

 Tom Geffe was one of the residents with whom the service members spoke.
 Geffe said that the storm destroyed a portion of the foundation under his house.